-Interpreting Services are addressed under Related Services §300.34(c)(4) of the current IDEA Part B Final Regulations, released in 2006.
+Interpreting Services are addressed under Related Services §300.34(c)(4) of the IDEA Part B Regulations.

 ED, in the Analysis of Comments and Changes section of the regulations declined the opportunity to specifically list American Sign Language (ASL), indicating that the general term "interpreting services" is broad enough in scope to include it.
 There was a discussion regarding the qualifications of interpreters.
-ED declined to add anything to the section citing that §300.156 provides states the opportunity to establish personnel qualifications (refer to IDEA Issue Brief on Personnel Preparation).
+ED declined to add anything to the section citing that §300.156 provides states the opportunity to establish personnel qualifications (refer to the IDEA Part B resource on Personnel Preparation).

 Transcription systems require the child to take advantage of the printed word in an almost real-time environment.
 Speech-language pathologists can assist access to this type of service as they work with children who are deaf, hard of hearing, or deaf-blind to improve their reading skills, vocabulary development, and language.

 ASHA members need to expand their assessment protocols for children who are deaf or hard of hearing to determine their ability to use different modalities for receptive communication.
 Cued speech, speech reading, and the auditory recognition of running speech, as found in the classroom, become critical determinants in the provision of the optimal interpreting services.
 Typically, these decisions have been left to teachers of the deaf and hard of hearing.
 Now, the Part B regulations offer ASHA members a great opportunity for input.